-In addition to seasonality, determine the best time of year to visit Bolivia based on the region you plan on visiting.
+Bolivia weather varies by region.
 There are three main regions that have a bearing on Bolivia weather: the Altiplano (highlands) in the west, the central highlands in the south-central region just beyond the Andes, and the tropical lowlands in the east, including the Amazon Basin.
-Weather Underground is a useful source of Bolivia weather information.

 Have a look at our top six Bolivia tours for inspiration and ideas for Bolivia trips.
 Whether looking for a tour of Uyuni Salt Flats, an Amazon trip, exploring the colonial mining town of Potosi or visiting the two capital cities – La Paz and Sucre, we can arrange a Bolivia trip for any time of the year.

 Spring in Bolivia is a “shoulder season”, meaning that the winter/dry season is tapering off but it hasn’t quite reached the rainy/wet summer season.
 During this time, travelers enjoy visiting Uyuni when the skies are clear and the weather is warm.
 However, tourists can also visit Uyuni in the rainy season from December to March.
 It just depends on what kind of experience the traveler is looking for – clear sunny days or a rainy mirrored spectacle of the salt flats.